MetricDuck — Financial Analysis MCP server

 Sister Sources (non-SEC):

-- Earnings call transcripts → `compare_earnings_calls` (cross-quarter view) or list_filings + section_id="transcript_prepared_remarks"
+- Earnings call transcripts → `compare_earnings_calls`, or list_filings + section_id="transcript_prepared_remarks"

-- IR press releases / events → `screen_filing_signals` with signal_type="ir_press_release"
+- IR press releases / events → `screen_filing_signals` with signal_type="ir_press_release"; earnings-DECK guidance / operational KPIs (in neither the filing nor XBRL) → `get_ir_documents`

 - Raw XBRL dimensional facts → `get_xbrl_facts`

-- Year-over-year risk-factor change detection ("what's new/changed vs last year's `risk_factors`") → `screen_filing_signals(signals=["has_new_risks"], ticker=…)` — a computed vs-prior-filing signal, cheaper and more reliable than reading two filings and diffing the prose yourself
+- Year-over-year risk-factor change → `screen_filing_signals(signals=["has_new_risks"], ticker=…)` — a computed vs-prior-filing signal, cheaper and more reliable than diffing two filings yourself

 Responses capped at ~20K chars.
 Use offset for pagination or query to narrow results.
 Endpoint: https://mcp.metricduck.com/mcp